shokiami/GeoKnowr/README.md

 3. If so, grab the metadata for that location and scrape the corresponding street view image at a random heading.
 4. Repeat steps 1-3 until we gather enough data.

 We started off collecting high resolution images (1920x1080), but later realized that we would just scale them down for our model anyway, making the extra time/space not worth it.
 In the end, using this method, we downloaded a total of 32,000 images of (480x360) resolution from around the world.
-We would have loved to have more data, but chose against it due to deadline constraints.
+We would have loved to have more data, but chose against it due to deadline and space constraints.

 <br>